pyroscope/rtorrent-ps/docs/install.rst

     ``libtorrent`` and ``rtorrent`` you have on your machine.
 The build instructions on this page then ensure that it is *no* problem to have several versions concurrently on your machine.
+    If anything goes wrong, you can easily reinstall the packages provided by your OS.

 .. _pimp-my-box: https://github.com/pyroscope/pimp-my-box
 .. _deb-adm: http://static.debian-handbook.info/browse/stable/short-remedial-course.html